 We’ll give you honest advice on whether you need IVF and make sure that, if you go ahead with it, your chances of success are the best they can be.
+We’ll also let you know the costs of IVF and other simpler options like artificial insemination(IUI).

 It’s surprising how often this simple investigation reveals the real reason for difficulties and either allows a natural pregnancy to occur or ensures that an IVF pregnancy has the best chance of becoming established.
 Typical problems identified are endometriosis or cysts and these may be treated with medication or surgery, depending on the individual situation.
-We quite often meet new patients who have undergone IVF treatment but have not had this essential investigation first.
+We quite often meet new patients who have undergone failed IVF treatment but have not had this investigation first.

 Physical and ultrasound investigations